Skip to main content

 TCTA assists local governments by providing services on the following four topic areas:

-Identifying and implementing regulatory and procedural reforms to reduce unnecessary barriers to location-efficient housing that impede housing production and increase development costs.
+Identifying and implementing regulatory and procedural reforms to reduce unnecessary barriers to housing that impede housing production and increase development costs.

 • Project Example – Sun Prairie, WI: The City of Sun Prairie is receiving TCTA to build support for zoning reforms to allow density increases near new transportation routes.
-The City recently began providing local bus service and will be adding Bus Rapid Transit, funded under USDOT’s Capital Investment Grants program, in late 2024.
+The City recently began providing local bus service and will be adding Bus Rapid Transit, funded under USDOT's Capital Investment Grants program, in late 2024.
 This service will connect higher density housing with employment centers, retail areas, schools, transportation nodes, and the downtown area, and will improve access to Madison, WI.
 City staff are working to build community support and strong partnerships as they face the challenges of retrofitting a bus system for a developed suburban area.
 TCTA is supporting city planning staff in developing skills to effectively communicate with residents about land use decisions, while hearing and responding to local concerns.
-The goal is to convey the rationale for increasing density and adopt a holistic housing, transportation and land use plan that advances equity and sustainability.
+The goal is to convey the rationale for increasing density and adopt a holistic housing, transportation and land use plan.
 TCTA will also help city staff identify best practices to update and align housing, transportation, and land use plans and zoning regulations.

 Technical Assistance Approaches